Praveenaramesh/TXODDSTechtest/README.md

 The list of hyperlinks is output to a file or the command line.
 Requirements

+As the give code challenge is in a format of mat, by suing physical software, the text file converted into UFT-8 and saved as a pdf.
 The producer and consumer must run concurrently.
 Error handling should ensure isolation.
 One bad fetch or parse should not affect the processing of others.
 Some unit tests should be written.